 Because of the hormonal changes during this period of life, mental health may also suffer, leading to the same kind of self-medication that we see in college students.

 The act of overcoming addiction is a multi-step process.
-Here at Northbound, we can help you hit each mark along the way.
+Here at ATS, we can help you hit each mark along the way.

 The first step in the process is to “detox,” and this can be done in a variety of ways.

 What we offer: